Creating Your “Better Together” Framework

 The end goal is to integrate Marketplace and co-sell into the way you do business, and co-selling is the most important part of the engine that drives a successful Cloud GTM forward.

 ISVs who have seen the most success in Cloud GTM execution have product positioning that complements the Cloud Provider, a well-established co-sell discipline, executive buy-in, and transactable listings on the Cloud Marketplaces where their customers have an incentive to buy.
-On top of this, companies that have a solid Cloud GTM strategy have modified their internal systems and processes to align with both Marketplace and co-selling motions.
+On top of this, companies that have a solid Cloud GTM strategy have modified their processes and integrated both co-sell and Marketplace operations into their internal systems.
 In other words, co-selling is an integral part of how the company does business, not just an approach that has been “tacked on.”

 Co-selling doesn’t happen in a vacuum.
 Companies that have built out a winning co-sell strategy have secured buy-in from stakeholders across the company.
 Successful co-selling — and Cloud GTM — requires the support of sales, alliances, finance, operations, marketing, IT, product, and legal teams.